troy12x/understand-r1-zero/README.md

 Our analysis suggests a minimalist recipe for R1-Zero-like training:

 We RL-tune Qwen2.5-
-Math-7B using the (unbiased) Dr. GRPO algorithm on MATH level 3-5 questions with the Qwen-Math template, and achieve state-of-the-art performance with only 27 hours compute on 8× A100 GPUs
+Math-7B using the (unbiased) Dr. GRPO algorithm on MATH level 3-5 questions with the Qwen-Math template, and achieve state-of-the-art performance with only 27 hours compute on 8× A100 GPUs.
  <p align="center">
   <img src="./assets/benchmark.png" width=90%/>
 </p>